 If you often visit a specific page in the PX3TS web interface, you can note down its URL or bookmark it with your web browser.
-Next time, you can simply enter its URL in the address bar of the browser prior to login.
-After login, the PX3TS immediately shows the desired page rather than the Dashboard page.
+Next time, you just enter its URL in the address bar of the browser prior to login.
+After login, the PX3TS immediately shows the wanted page rather than the Dashboard page.